Cash Basis Accounting vs Accrual Basis Accounting

 The IRS allows certain taxpayers to report their taxes on a cash basis, where taxes are only paid on cash actually received, and deductions only incurred on expenses actually paid.

-To illustrate this, your eCommerce business sold 1,000 shirts on your online store for $10,000 in December 2019.
-As a credit card transaction, you immediately record the revenue as you would on a cash basis, even if you don't receive the proceeds from the credit card processor until January 2020.
+To illustrate this, your ecommerce business sold 1,000 shirts on your online store for $10,000 in December 2024.
+As a credit card transaction, you immediately record the revenue as you would on a cash basis, even if you don't receive the proceeds from the credit card processor until January 2025.

 If your company already exists and has previously filed taxes, and now you want to change your accounting method for tax purposes, it is important to be sure to follow all relevant IRS guidelines.
 If you believe that a different tax method will work best for your company, and you want to file taxes this year using a new method, you can file IRS Form 3115.
 Please consult with your tax professional prior to changing your accounting methods, as there may be additional tax implications for your specific circumstances.

 Your company's choice of accounting method can have a large impact on the business and its record keeping and tax reporting.
-Most companies use an accounting software such as Quickbooks or bookkeeping software such as Xero to maintain their financial records, and then may hire a bookkeeper to manage their books, and a tax accountant at tax time.
-For a simple and easy choice, you can choose Finaloop to do it all for you for one affordable flat rate.
+For a simple and easy choice, you can choose Finaloop to do it all for you (accrual accounting software (or cash) and services) for one affordable flat rate.

 That’s what we’re here for.